Strivin0311/ai-learning/techs/data/data_fair.md

 # Data Fairness
-*Here's some resources about Data Fairness*
+*Here're some resources about Data Fairness*

 #### Towards Fairer Datasets- Filtering and Balancing the Distribution of the People Subtree in the ImageNet Hierarchy [`UNREAD`]